whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 ---
 layout: post
-title: Never A Dull Day- starting my career at a start-up
+title: Never A Dull Day- My time at a start-up
 published: true
 ---
 _**I started my career with an early-stage start-up and spent an exciting 14 months before I decided to move on.
 In this essay, I have put down some of my key observations and learnings from the experience.**_